Film and Digital Technology (MFAFDT)

 Film and Digital Technology (MFAFDT) Overview

+For fall enrollment, the application deadline is July 1.
 We will continue to accept applications after the deadline as long as there is space available in the program.

 The program is mainly project-based, with students working in small groups on a range of media productions.